Democrats signal limited patience for GOP opposition to Biden infrastructure package

 “I don’t think there’s going to be much if any sentiment among Senate Republicans for undoing the 2017 tax bill,” McConnell said.

-Joining him at a press conference, Sen. John Barrasso (Wyo.) later blasted Biden for taking a “my way or the highway” approach to infrastructure.
+Joining him at a news conference, Sen. John Barrasso (R-Wyo.) later blasted Biden for taking a “my way or the highway” approach to infrastructure.
 Echoing other Republicans, who have questioned including elements to combat climate change and other issues they see as unrelated, Barrasso slammed the White House for seeking a “slush fund of liberal spending.”

 Biden faces pressure from Pelosi, Sanders over whether to double down on Obamacare or expand Medicare